-“I just completed working with Footsteps Researchers to do a tracking of my Father, Frank E. Parsons, through World War II in Europe.
+“I just completed working with Footsteps Researchers to do a tracking of my father, Frank E. Parsons, through World War II in Europe.
 My Father was in the 5th Infantry Division under Patton and landed on Utah Beach on July 1, 1944 and left Europe on September 9, 1945.
-I had done as much research as I could from photos which my dad took as well as other avenues available to me and know he had fought in the Battle of Metz, through France, the Battle of the Bulge, into Germany and then places he stayed for some of the after war occupation.
+I had done as much research as I could from photos my dad took as well as other avenues available to me and knew he had fought in the Battle of Metz, through France, the Battle of the Bulge, into Germany and then places he stayed for some of the after war occupation.

 I look forward to meeting Joey soon and having him put together a Silver Star Tour for me and my wife to spend some time in the locations my Dad did.

-If you had/have a father who fought in Europe during WW II and have ever had any questions of what, where, when, how, etc, you owe it to yourself to take this project on, you will not regret it.
+If you had/have a father who fought in Europe during WWII and have ever had any questions of what, where, when, how, etc., you owe it to yourself to take this project on.
+You will not regret it.
 My only warning is that it can be very emotional.”

-— Bruce J. Parsons, February 2018
+— Bruce J. Parsons, Footsteps Researchers Package, February 2018